Criteria for Foster Carers

 14. Provision of Care in line with HCC Procedures, including Safe Behaviour Management

-All applicants must be prepared to carry out HCC Fostering Procedures.
-This includes that:
+All applicants must be prepared to support children in line with HCC Fostering policies and procedures, which includes:

 - No form of corporal punishment is used on any child placed with a foster carer;